CortexR7/CortexR7/README.md

-## 👋 Hi there      :)
+## Hi, I'm CortexR7

-I’m a person who likes to understand things in depth.
+I like understanding things in depth.

-### 🧠 Interests
-- Physics and mathematics
+Physics and mathematics, low-level programming, computer graphics.
-- Low-level programming
-- Computer graphics

-### 🎮 Current Focus
-I’m currently focusing on **GPU programming with Vulkan**, learning how modern graphics pipelines work and how software interacts with GPU hardware.
+Currently focused on **GPU programming with Vulkan**: how modern graphics pipelines work and how software interacts with GPU hardware.